outdreamer/build-a-cure-1/docs/specific/math_terms.md

 # Math terms

+- map of set concepts to system analysis

+	- set: the list of unique object/nodes in a network
+	- space: a network with operations
+	- norm: a function that standardizes (so that vectors can be scaled & added) - may be an interface filtering function
+	- basis: the set of core functions

+- standard terms:
+	- set: list of distinct objects (network of unique nodes)
-- a space is a network: a set with some added structure
+	- space: a network of objects with defined functions linking them & operations that can be done on the objects - a set with some added structure
+	- norm: a function that assigns value to vectors in a space/set & allows for additivity & scalability
+	- base: a collection of subsets of a space/set
+	- basis: set of vectors that can be linearly combined to create any possible element in the vector space
+	- neighborhood:

+- set theory of spaces:

+	- topological spaces:
+		- a set of points, along with a set of neighbourhoods for each point, satisfying a set of axioms relating points & neighbourhoods
+		- base (subset of elements) can be used to generate a topology on a set

+	- metric spaces

+	- normed vector spaces:
+		- vector space where norm is defined

+	- inner product spaces

-- a topological space:
+- topological space:

-	- a set of points, along with a set of neighbourhoods for each point, satisfying a set of axioms relating points and neighbourhoods
+	- a set of points, along with a set of neighbourhoods for each point, satisfying a set of axioms relating points & neighbourhoods - https://en.wikipedia.org/wiki/Topological_space

 	- is the most general notion of a mathematical space that allows for the definition of concepts such as continuity, connectedness, and convergence
-	- other spaces, such as manifolds and metric spaces, are specializations of topological spaces with extra structures or constraints
+	- other spaces, such as manifolds & metric spaces, are specializations of topological spaces with extra structures or constraints
+	- questions:
 		- what is the topology of spaces called?

+	 - topological space types:
+	    - metric spaces
+	    	- metric: a precise notion of distance between points
+	    - proximity spaces
+	    - uniform spaces
+	    - function spaces
+	    - cauchy spaces
+	    - convergence spaces
+	    - grothendieck sites
+	    - oher spaces

 ## Group theory